Ever considered a city break in Stuttgart, Germany? Stuttgart lies in the country’s southwest and is the state capital of Baden-Württemberg.

 The Canstatter Volksfest is the world’s second largest city festival, after the Munich Oktoberfest.
 Both are autumn events, running from September into October, and feature funfairs as well as beer tents.
 Stuttgart’s festival draws around four million visitors a year.

 Roughly the same number of people visited the city’s Christmas market in 2014.
 Stalls were set out in the city centre, running from Hirschstrasse, through the marketplace by the town hall, then along Kirchstrasse to Schillerplatz, between the Old Castle, which houses Baden-Württemberg’s state museum, and the Old Chancellory building.

-The Christmas market was first mentioned in documents dating from 1692 but it’s thought to be significantly older.
-The 2015 market will be held from 25 November until 23 December.
+The Christmas market, held during the Advent season, was first mentioned in documents dating from 1692 but it’s thought to be significantly older.

 Getting to Stuttgart